Academic year 2022/23

 Changes to A level cohort

-In the latest three years the cohort includes students who took a single AS level (as well as those combining one AS level with vocational qualifications).
+From 2017/18 the cohort includes students who took a single AS level (as well as those combining one AS level with vocational qualifications).
 We would expect these students to have lower progression rates than in the past when the threshold for inclusion in school performance measures was at least one A level.
 The change has most impact on the state-funded students, who are more likely to study AS levels.

 Figures from 2017/18 onwards are therefore NOT directly comparable with earlier years.